hanimao/devOps-notes-/Terraform.md

 **Resource Block**
 - used to define a piece of infrastructure (EC2) you want to manage.
+- AMI - template for your EC2
+- T2.mico - CPU and memory.
+- tags - labels and tags your resources.
 -
 ![[Screenshot 2025-06-27 at 16.29.50.png]]